ImShyMike/QuestCompassPlus/README.md

 # Quest Compass Plus

-Minecraft fabric 1.20.4 mod made for the for the "Monumenta" minecraft server that adds QOL features related to the quest compass.
+Minecraft fabric 1.20.4 mod made for the "Monumenta" minecraft server that adds QOL features related to the quest compass.

 ## Mod Help